 Most of the See Season 1 cast is expected to return for Season 2.
 That includes Jason Momoa as Baba Voss, Hera Hilmar as Maghra, Sylvia Hoeks as Queen Kane, Alfre Woodard as Paris, Joshua Henry as Jerlamerel, plus Nesta Cooper as Haniwa and Archie Madekwe as Kofun.

-There are two new faces who are confirmed for the new season.
+The new season will feature at least two new characters.
 According to Deadline, Highlander and Arrow star Adrian Paul will play a character named Lord Harlan.
 Further, Guardians of the Galaxy star Dave Bautista will also be part of Season 2’s cast, Variety reported.
-Currently, there’s not much else known about either character, such as whether they will be friend or foe to Baba Voss.
+Currently, there’s not much else known about either character, such as whether they will be a friend or foe to Baba Voss.

 See Season 1 is available to stream on Apple TV+ now.